puppetlabs/puppet-docs/source/puppet/5.1/lang_data_hash.md

 ## Syntax

 Hashes are written as a pair of curly braces containing any number of key/value pairs.
-Keys should be string encapsulated.
+Keys should be quoted with single or double quotes.
 A key is separated from its value by a `=>` (arrow, fat comma, or hash rocket), and adjacent pairs are separated by commas.
 An optional trailing comma is allowed between the final value and the closing curly brace.

 ``` puppet
 { 'key1' => 'val1', key2 => 'val2' }